-To estimate each member's 2008 scheme benefit for the period 1 April 2014 to 31 March 2022 we will multiply their CARE pot by 49/60.
+To estimate each member's 2009 scheme benefit for the period 1 April 2015 to 31 March 2022, we will multiply their CARE pot by 49/60.
 This implicitly assumes that:

-- All members have been in the main section of the 2014 scheme (rather than the 50:50 section) - Pay increases since 2014 have been in line with CPI inflation - The pay definitions for the 2008 scheme and 2014 scheme is identical
+- All members have been in the main section of the 2015 scheme (rather than the 50:50 section) - Pay increases since 2015 have been in line with CPI inflation - The pay definitions for the 2009 scheme and 2015 scheme is identical

-We believe these assumptions are appropriate and proportionate given the data available and the expected financial impact of McCloud on liabilities.
+We believe the above assumptions are appropriate and proportionate given the data available and the expected financial impact of McCloud on liabilities.

-The impact of McCloud is sensitive to the assumptions outlined.
+The impact of McCloud is sensitive to the assumptions outlined above.
 If any of the factors feeding into these assumptions were to change then it may have a significant impact on the funding impact of McCloud.